DPetrusma/eutpop-wiki/content/docs/2-0b-game-concepts.md

 ---
-title: "2.0 Game Concepts, Important Terms, and the Map Board"
+title: "Game Concepts, Important Terms, and the Map Board"
 ---

-# 2.0 Game Concepts
+# Game Concepts

 Some of the game's core concepts are described here for quick reference.